 London much like New York, Paris and other major can’t be visited in just a few days since there is so much to do.
 If this is your first time to London, this list of London Highlights will help you plan the must-dos, attractions and activities in London.
 Plan for a couple of day trips from London to Bath, Stonehenge, and Windsor.
 If you have more time you can visit some of the seaside towns and university towns.
 We visited London during the summer for a week, we then took a train to Scotland and spent another 5 days there.
-Here is our Travel blog of all the highlights for a first-time visit to London and the top things to do in London with kids.
+Here is our One week Itinerary of all the highlights to see on your first-time visit to London and the top things to do in London with kids.

 What is in this Post

 Day 1: Arrive and get oriented.
 Take a Hop-on Hop-off tour or go for a walk in Hyde Park.
 Visit China town or go shopping.
 Just take it easy!

 Day 2: Start at Westminster Abbey, walk over to the Tower of London and then to Tower Bridge.
 Make your way to Millennium Bridge and visit Tate Modern if Modern Art is of interest.
 Go for a cruise on Thames River or Take a ferry to Greenwich for the afternoon.

 Day 3: Start your day at Big Ben and the House of Parliament and walk to Buckingham Palace to see the changing of the guards (which happens in the morning around 11:30).
 After lunch, go up the London Eye, a giant Ferris wheel from which you can see all of London.
 Make your way to Covent Garden is an old fashioned indoor market and spend a relaxed evening there.

 Day 4: Plan a day trip to Windsor Castle

 Day 5: Museum day!
 Pick Museums (there are several to choose from) or special tours like Harry Potter or Sherlock Holmes tours depending on your families interest